Hamada Type pistol: History

-Importation of foreign sidearms ceased in Japan in 1941, increasing the need for domestic production, and fully nationalizing all raw materials available for gun manufacturing.
-Unable to continue production of hunting guns, Bunji Hamada founded The Japanese Gun Manufacturing Company (日本銃器株式会社, Nippon Juki Kabushiki Gaisha) and began production of the Hamada type pistol.
+Importation of foreign sidearms ceased in Japan in 1941, increasing the need for domestic production.
+All raw materials available for gun manufacturing were also nationalized.
+Previously a manufacturer of high-quality civilian sporting guns, Bunji Hamada, owner of the Japanese Gun Manufacturing Company (日本銃器株式会社, Nippon Juki Kabushiki Gaisha) shifted to producing the Hamada pistols after the government instructed him to manufacture firearms for military use.
+Hamada's company was one of the few civilian manufacturers supplying small arms to the Japanese military, rather than being part of a state arsenal.

 Initially, the Hamada Type I was designed as an inexpensive and more reliable alternative to the standard issue Nambu pistol, which had a bad reputation among the Japanese military.
-The pistol was designed as a copy of the Browning Model 1910 and chambered for the 7.65mm Browning, as small caliber American and European pistols were popular among Japanese officers.
+The pistol's design was based on the Browning Model 1910 and chambered for the 7.65mm Browning, as small caliber American and European pistols were popular among Japanese officers.
+By the 1940s Browning's patents on the Model 1910 had expired and Hamada adopted the system as one of the simplest and most effective ways of producing a handgun.
 Around five prototypes for the Hamada pistol were tested by the Chief of the Ordnance Bureau before approval for adoption was made in 1941.

+In 1942, the Army requested that Hamada redesign the pistol to chamber the standard 8×22 mm Nambu cartridge.
+Although more powerful than .32 ACP, the 8 mm Nambu was still mild enough to be used in a simple blowback design, allowing Hamada to scale up his existing Type I design.
+Hamada completed the redesign within a short period and submitted prototypes to the Army Ordnance Bureau after successfully test‑firing several hundred rounds.
+However, the design was initially rejected without testing, reportedly due to the military's reluctance to accept a pistol designed solely by a civilian.
+A series of minor, mostly cosmetic or administrative modifications were subsequently requested.
+These included changes to the fire‑control mechanism and external styling, such as adopting a more angled grip and using a magazine styled after that of the Type 94 Nambu, which reduced the magazine capacity from eight to six rounds.